Amit Kothari

 The most effective structure I’ve encountered uses three distinct cadences rather than trying to cram everything into one meeting type.
 A steering committee (CEO, CIO, IT director, CFO, plus one or two rotating department heads) meets quarterly for strategy and budget decisions.
 A working group of operational leads meets monthly to coordinate across departments and flag blockers.
 And department AI champions operate on two-week sprint cycles, testing use cases in real workflows and bringing results back to the working group.

 The steering committee’s primary job in this model is removing obstacles that individual champions cannot remove on their own.
 It is not approving every use case.
 That distinction matters enormously.
-When the committee tries to approve everything, it becomes the bottleneck.
+Turns out, when the committee tries to approve everything, it becomes the bottleneck.
 When it focuses on clearing paths and allocating resources, the actual work moves faster.

 Here’s how the weekly and monthly rhythms break down: